frappe/frappe_io_2014/frappe_io/templates/statics/buy/production-support.md

 #### 2. Implementation Support

-- One 2 hour one-on-one consultation on setting ERPNext
+- One 2 hour one-on-one online consultation on setting ERPNext
 - Get your queries answered on priority via our ticketing system.

 ---